To get from Naha to Kagoshima you can fly or you can get a 25 hour overnight ferry. We decided on the Naha Kagoshima ferry option.

 Every three to four hours the boat would pull into another island.
 Once docked people would leave or board.
 Fork lift trucks would spring into action taking cargo crates on and off the boat.

-Before the last stop of the day a member of the crew came into our cabin and told us that someone else would be joining us.
+Before the last stop of the day a member of the crew came into my cabin and told me that someone else would be joining.
 Twenty minutes later a Japanese man came in and claimed his bunk.

 I got quite a good sleep on the ferry, much better than my experience on the overnight Bari to Patras ferry that I took some years ago.
 From that experience I’d learnt that bringing an eye mask and ear plugs is a good idea if you have to share your sleeping space with strangers.
 Fortunately the Japanese man was very quiet, and the rocking motion of the ship sent me to sleep.